marcwright/intro-to-javascript-mw-wdir2/readme.md

 <br>
 ![Imgur](http://i.imgur.com/ylb6WX9.gif)

-**EXERCISE**: Take five minutes to play with your arithmetic operands in the Node repl.
+**EXERCISE**: Take 5 minutes to play with your arithmetic operands in the Node repl.
 Try the operators we just covered but don't limit yourself to just single digits.
 See if you can break it or get unexpected behavior.

 #### <a name="special-operators">Special Number Operators</a>

 We've seen that JavaScript allows us to perform simple arithmetic functions but what about more complex functions like square roots or exponents?

-Exercise: Take 5 minutes to look at the [Math documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math) and pick a function to quickly explain to the class.
-We'll popcorn around the room each person will get 30 seconds to explain what their function is/does.
-Don't worry if you chose the same one as someone else.
-Repetition leads to retention!

 * Taking a number to some `power`?
 Then just use `Math.pow`